 Tapas Bar Crawl and Food Tours

-Seville is known for its tapas bars so join the locals by bouncing from taps bar to tapas bar.
-We’ve covered a few of our favorite and tapas bars further down in this article if you want some specific recommends.
+Seville is known for its tapas bars so join the locals by bouncing from tapas bar to tapas bar.
+We’ve covered a few of our favorite and tapas bars further down in this article if you want some specific recommendations.

 That said, I took a Tapas Like a Local: Triana Neighborhood Tapas Tour with Devour Tours and it was a super fun way to learn more about Seville and try a few different local favorites.

 You can’t come to Seville without trying a few of the local food and drinks (we have a few of our recommended tapas bars and restaurants later in the guide).